In-Depth Platform Overview

 Data in the platform — including collected data, internal or external telemetry and logs, and program-output data — can be analyzed and visualized in different ways simultaneously.
 The platform supports multiple standard data analytics and visualization tools, including SQL, Prometheus, Grafana, and pandas.
 For example, you can plot or chart data within Jupyter Notebook using Matplotlib; use your favorite BI visualization tools, such as Tableau, to query data in the platform over a Java database connectivity connector (JDBC); or build real-time dashboards in Grafana.

 The Grafana open-source analytics and monitoring framework is natively integrated into the platform, allowing users to create dashboards that provide access to platform NoSQL tables and time-series databases from different dashboard widgets.
 You can also create Grafana dashboards programmatically (for example, from Jupyter Notebook) using wizard scripts.
-For information on how to create Grafana dashboards to monitor and visualize data in the platform, see Adding a Custom Grafana Dashboard.
+For information on how to create Grafana dashboards to monitor and visualize data in the platform, see Adding Grafana Dashboards.